 These “Floating” Snowflake Cake Pops were so easy and fun to make!

 Have you heard of SugarVeil® Icing?
-If not, it’s about the coolest thing ever …next to my Easy Roller of course;)!
-There are so many things that can be done using it.
+If not, it’s about the coolest thing ever, right next to my Easy Roller of course;)!
+There are so many things that you can do using it.
 What is SugarVeil® Icing you ask?
-SugarVeil®, the original edible lace product, was invented by Michele Hester more than fourteen years ago.
+SugarVeil®, the original edible lace product.
+It was invented by Michele Hester more than 16 years ago!!
 It’s a great-tasting product without chemical additives or preservatives that, when mixed with water can be spread onto a Lace mat or just piped onto any edible project (cake pops included)!
 When you pipe your SugarVeil® you can do it directly on your work surface, OR you can pipe it on to parchment paper and peel it off and apply it after it dries, it bends and twists so you don’t have to be limited to just flat forms:)!!
 Now where do you get it??
 Micheal’s Craft Store!!
 They carry the whole line!

-Today I thought I would share these Winter Wonderland, Snowy Cake Pops and show you just how easy they are to make with SugarVeil Icing®, and the “Medallions Mat!”
+Today I thought I would share these Winter Wonderland, Snowy Cake Pops.
+I’ll show you just how easy they are to make with SugarVeil Icing®, and the “Medallions Mat!”
 Both of which you can get from your local Michael’s Craft Store!

 I always start by putting a dollop of SugarVeil Icing® on the mat, and with the spreader, push the SugarVeil® into the Medallions Mat.
 Make sure to swipe over it a few times for even coverage!
 When you have it completely covered, wipe the spreader clean and take one final pass over the mat.
 This makes sure all the intended open areas are open:)